onflow/flow/agendas/2024/sprint-kickoff/2024-11-29-Flow-Sprint-Kickoff.md

 - Bring liquidity and and kick start ecosystem effects

 **Done last sprint**
+* Hyperlane cbBTC bridge tested and live for mainnet but not yet announced.
+Can do so after domain name for bridge URL is live

 **This sprint**
-* Finalize multi-sign approach for Hyperlane and launch cbBTC bridge
 * Validate KittyPunch update unblocked once EVM GW local state index is released
-* Support Thirdweb w RPC Edge service standup using dedicated QuickNode ANs
-* Start onboarding Paradex and Layerzero
+* Start onboarding Paradex and Layerzero when they are ready

 **On Hold**
 - N/A